 We offer a number of extended practitioner training programmes, including courses at postgraduate level:

-- Postgraduate Diploma/Masters in Cognitive Behavioural Therapy with Sussex University
+- Postgraduate diploma in psychological therapy with Sussex University

 Short courses and conferences for professionals